giellalt/lang-sjd/docu-grammartags.eng.md

-!!!Kildin Saami grammar tags
+# Kildin Saami grammar tags

-This is a list over grammatical tags used in [the Kildin analyser|http://giellatekno.uit.no/cgi/index.sjd.eng.html].
+This is a list over grammatical tags used in [the Kildin analyser](http://giellatekno.uit.no/cgi/index.sjd.eng.html).

 Each word form is analysed with the dictionary form + grammatical tag(s).
 Each tag is introduced with a "+" sign, e.g.: